What is the Kingsley Heritage Celebration?

 |

-The Kingsley Heritage Celebration is an annual event held at Kingsley Plantation each October.
-“This event is a celebration of the determination and perseverance of the human spirit to survive against incredible odds,” explains Superintendent Barbara Goodman.
+The Kingsley Heritage Celebration is an annual event held at Kingsley Plantation each February.
+“This event is a celebration of the perseverance of the human spirit and the cultural legacy that came from a dark time in the past,” explained Superintendent Chris Hughes.
 “The goal of the event is to present this history in meaningful ways to our community.”